Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Introduction

-The rest of the paper is structured as follows: Our main theoretical result is presented in section~\ref{s:mr}.
-Section~\ref{s:aar} treats applications and section~\ref{s:ext} extends the theory.
-Section~\ref{s:c} concludes.
-A discussion of numerical methods for implementing our test can be found in appendix~\ref{s:ctv}.
-All proofs are deferred until appendix~\ref{s:ax}.
+The rest of the paper is structured as follows.
+The main results are presented in Section~\ref{s:mr}.
+Sections~\ref{s:aar}--\ref{s:aii} treat applications with stationary dividend growth and Section~\ref{s:c} concludes.
+Appendix~\ref{s:aiii} discusses models with stationary dividends, rather than stationary dividend growth.
+A discussion of numerical methods for implementing our test can be found in Appendix~\ref{s:ctv}.
+Long proofs are deferred until Appendix~\ref{s:ax}.
 Computer code that replicates our numerical results and figures can be found at \url{https://github.com/jstac/asset_pricing_code}.